-Workers then have to get fingerprinted and possibly background checked at the Las Vegas Metropolitan Police Department’s Fingerprinting Bureau.
+Workers then must get fingerprinted and possibly background checked at the Las Vegas Metropolitan Police Department’s Fingerprinting Bureau.
 Work permits last for five years before they need to be renewed.

 In this article, our Las Vegas criminal defense attorneys discuss: